 As I walked around the hostels, I observed how the staff treated their guests; I wasn’t disappointed.
-I witnessed how the front desk team assisted their guests with smile and confidence.
+I witnessed how the front desk team assisted their guests with a smile and confidence.
 I received greetings from people who clean the room.
 They are also attentive to their guest’s needs.

-Moreover, there is strong Wi-Fi connection.
-I even got a good signal at their gastro bar where I stayed there for few hours.
+Moreover, there is a strong Wi-Fi connection.
+I even got a good signal at their gastro bar where I stayed there for a few hours.
 The place is not rowdy, which is how some hostels are so I was pleasantly surprised.
 There were a few people drinking.
-I only wish that they have an easy access to the bar because you need to go out of the main lobby to get there.
+I only wish that they have easy access to the bar because you need to go out of the main lobby to get there.